AndreAdrian/radix-conversion/README.md

-In my Z80 dayes, I wrote a 32bit integer package and a 32bit [CORDIC package](http://www.andreadrian.de/oldcpu/Z80_number_cruncher.html).
-Now, I write a IEEE754 compatible floating point (fp) package for the 6502.
-There are some 6502 fp packages available.
-First the Steve Wozniak/Roy Rankin package that was published in Dr.Dobb's Journal in August 1976.
-Second the fp package in Microsoft BASIC for Apple 2, Commodore PET and others.

 Since 1985 IEEE754, the "IEEE Standard for Binary Floating-Point Arithmetic" is used for floating point.
-The Intel 8087 co-processor was one of the first implementations of IEEE754 in hardware.
-For me, IEEE754 is a good fp format for the 6502.
+Every binary floating point packages needs floating point radix conversion from radix 10 (decimal) ASCII representation to radix 2 (binary) internal representation and back.
+This document describes a simple method to do radix conversion.
 Every IEEE754 fp number has three fields:
 - sign bit s
 - biased exponent e
 - unsigned improper fraction f